 - Income-Driven Repayment (IDR) plans: These plans are only available to federal student loan borrowers.
 They adjust your monthly payment based on your annual income.
 When you earn more, you pay more.
 When you earn less, you pay less.
 See if you qualify for an IDR plan.

 Typically, it’s completely up to the lender’s discretion whether to accept or reject forbearance and deferment requests.
-However, in the wake of the Covid-19 Global Pandemic, the CARES Act protects all homeowners with federally-backed mortgages from being foreclosed on for the 60 days following March 18th.

 Most credit card companies haven’t specifically advertised repayment assistance during the coronavirus pandemic.
 But if you need help, it would be worth giving your card issuer a call to see if they will offer forbearance, a change in interest rate, or a reduced payment plan.

 Debt Management Plans (DMPs) are repayment plans that are managed by non-profit credit counseling companies.
 Typically these companies negotiate for waived fees and lower interest rates for all debt that you put on the plan.
 The interest rates are typically very competitive (especially for people with poor credit) with rates below 10% being typical.

 When you enter into a DMP, the non-profit credit company will receive your monthly payment, and distribute to your lenders.
 Typically DMP plans are designed to help borrowers pay off their credit card debt in three years or less.